-ALAMEDA, CA — During the month of May, COVID-19 cases in Santa Rita Jail have remained low.
-Nonetheless, new cases continue to emerge at intake or in custody and the jail population is on an upward trajectory, meaning that the threat of infection still persists.
+During the month of May, COVID-19 cases in Santa Rita Jail have dwindled.
+But new cases continue to emerge at intake or in custody and the jail population is on an upward trajectory, meaning that the threat of infection still persists.

-ACSO began administering vaccinations to those with underlying medical conditions and comorbidities on March 1.
-Vaccinations have since expanded to other parts of the jail population.
+Wellpath, Santa Rita Jail’s medical provider, began administering vaccines to those with underlying medical conditions and comorbidities on March 1.
+The vaccine rollout has since expanded to other parts of the jail population.

-As of May 14, 565 individuals were given the single dose J&J vaccine or both doses of the Moderna vaccine while in custody.
-423 of these individuals remain in custody, i.e. 20 percent of the jail population is fully vaccinated.
+As of May 14, 423 individuals in custody, or 20% of the jail population, is fully vaccinated with the J&J vaccine or both doses of the Moderna vaccine.
+8% of the jail population is partially vaccinated.

 Residents in HU 1 ABCEF, HU 2 – 4, HU 6 – 9, HU 21 ACDEF, HU 24 – 25, and HU 31 – 34 have been offered vaccines so far.